10 Tips for Better Thyroid Health

 How to improve thyroid function

 So how can you nourish your thyroid?
 Certain foods and herbs, as well as healthy lifestyle practices, can help.
-Here are a few things you can incorporate into your daily regime to ensure optimal thyroid health.
+Here are 10 things you can incorporate into your daily regime to ensure optimal thyroid health.

 Also known as Peruvian ginseng, the maca root has traditionally been used to boost sex drive and enhance fertility.
-It is also said to improve energy and stamina and is among the main ingredients of Happy Hormones.
+It is also said to improve energy and stamina.
 Maca helps to balance the hypothalamus and pituitary which produce TRH (thyroid-releasing hormone) and TSH (thyroid-stimulating hormone), respectively.
 These hormones regulate thyroxine levels that are vital for overall health.
 Maca also contains zinc, B vitamins and iron, all of which are required for optimal thyroid production.

 Brazil nuts are among the richest dietary source of selenium, which is essential in converting thyroxine to its active form, T3.
 You need selenium for glutathione production to help decrease thyroid antibodies.
 No need to binge though – you only need to have a small handful a day.